microsoft/debug-adapter-protocol/specification.md

   type?: CompletionItemType;

   /**
-   * This value determines the location (in the `completions` request's `text`
+   * Start position (within the `text` attribute of the `completions` request)
-   * attribute) where the completion text is added.
+   * where the completion text is added.
+The position is measured in UTF-16 code
+   * units and the client capability `columnsStartAt1` determines whether it is
-   * If missing the text is added at the location specified by the `completions`
+   * 0- or 1-based.
+If the start position is omitted the text is added at the
-   * request's `column` attribute.
+   * location specified by the `column` attribute of the `completions` request.
    */
   start?: number;

   /**
-   * This value determines how many characters are overwritten by the completion
+   * Length determines how many characters are overwritten by the completion
-   * text.
-   * If missing the value 0 is assumed which results in the completion text
+   * text and it is measured in UTF-16 code units.
+If missing the value 0 is
-   * being inserted.
+   * assumed which results in the completion text being inserted.
    */
   length?: number;

   /**
    * Determines the start of the new selection after the text has been inserted
-   * (or replaced).
+   * (or replaced). `selectionStart` is measured in UTF-16 code units and must
-   * The start position must be in the range 0 and length of the completion
+   * be in the range 0 and length of the completion text.
+If omitted the
-   * text.
-   * If omitted the selection starts at the end of the completion text.
+   * selection starts at the end of the completion text.
    */
   selectionStart?: number;

   /**
    * Determines the length of the new selection after the text has been inserted
-   * (or replaced).
+   * (or replaced) and it is measured in UTF-16 code units.
+The selection can
-   * The selection can not extend beyond the bounds of the completion text.
+   * not extend beyond the bounds of the completion text.
+If omitted the length
-   * If omitted the length is assumed to be 0.
+   * is assumed to be 0.
    */
   selectionLength?: number;
 }